Siva5403/Siva5403/README.md

 - 👋 Hi, I’m Sivaprakash
-- 👀 I’m interested in Frontend developer
+- 👀 I’m interested in Python
 - 🌱 I’m currently learning Bootstrap
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me reignsprakash6336@gmail.com